History of Our Southeast Missouri Bed & Breakfast

 Ascend the antique staircase, with its switchbacks and gentle creaks, to the main guest room area, where each room is named and themed with attention to Caledonia’s tradition and history.

-The Old Caledonian Bed & Breakfast proudly honors the Scottish heritage of the village’s founders and original settlers, including Penny’s great-great grandparents.
+The Old Caledonian Bed & Breakfast proudly honors the Scottish heritage of the village’s founders and original settlers.
 Keep your eye open for decor, artwork, and menu items that keep these traditions alive.

 The four acres of the Old Caledonian Bed & Breakfast’s grounds are a marvelous, quiet retreat from life’s hustle and bustle.
 Winding pathways gently work their way through the wooded areas along a softly running creek, past wood-hewn benches, and a stone fire pit.
-Our relaxing gazebo, nestled next to the peaceful koi pond, and the secluded brick patio in the back make for a perfect getaway.
-Visit the Amalgam Gallery of Art, owned and operated by the Old Caledonian B&B, on the north side of our property – or simply walk across the street to experience the charm, food, history, and friendliness that the Village of Caledonia has to offer.
+Our relaxing gazebo, nestled next to the peaceful koi pond, and the secluded brick patio in the back make for a perfect getaway. or simply walk across the street to experience the charm, food, history, and friendliness that the Village of Caledonia has to offer.

 Meet the Innkeepers